We expect specific actions done by website visitors and leads: fill in the form, add email, subscribe, etc.

 If your goal is a subscription to your newsletter, then you don't have to set the goal value as the target action doesn't have the direct income.

-After defining the goal value you will see the income brought by an auto message.
+After defining the goal value you will see the income brought by a triggeredmessage.

 It is very important to measure the achievement of the goal.
-If lead reads an auto message and completes a target action after a long period of time, then it is wrong to consider this action is influenced by auto message.
+If lead reads a triggered message and completes a target action after a long period of time, then it is wrong to consider this action as influenced by triggered message.
 Therefore, it is important to measure goal effectiveness within a fixed time period.

 You can track goal achievement from 1 minute to 30 days.
 Select the time period depending on your situation.